imker25/samba_exporter/README.md

 sudo apt-get install samba-exporter
 ```

-### GitHub
+### GitHub - For all supported distributions

-Install the [latest Release](https://github.com/imker25/samba_exporter/releases/latest) (only avalible for Ubuntu 20.04) by downloading the debian package and installing it.
+Install the [latest Release](https://github.com/imker25/samba_exporter/releases/latest) by downloading the debian package according to your distribution and version and installing it.
 For example:

 ```sh
 wget https://github.com/imker25/samba_exporter/releases/download/0.1.192-pre/samba-exporter_0.1.192-f6b01a7+ubuntu-20.04_amd64.deb